-An FTC employee enjoys the same protection under Swiss law as all other employees since the employer is obligated to protect the employee's personality (Article 328, SCO).
-However, difference in treatment is possible as long as they respect mandatory laws and are not discriminatory.
+An FTC employee enjoys the same protection under Swiss law as all other employees because the employer is obligated to protect the employee's personality (for example, including, the employee's health and reputation) (Article 328, SCO).
+However, difference in treatment is possible if they respect mandatory laws and are not discriminatory.